Build & deploy pipeline

 ,npm run build

-- Deploy the built artefact from the
+- Deploy the built artifact from the

 ./dist

-folder to the runtime container - Cache the content of the
+folder to runtime containers - Cache the

 ./node_modules